neurobooth/neurobooth-os/docs/testing_with_mocks.md

    `DeviceManager` skips the device — the rest of the session still runs.

-If your collection requires any of these (mvp-30 includes Intel + FLIR
-+ Yeti), you have three options:
+If your collection requires the webcam, you have three options:

-- **(a) Install the SDKs even without the hardware.** Lets the modules import; bring_up will fail per-device but the session continues without those streams.
+- **(a) Install the SDK even without the hardware.** Lets the module import; bring_up will fail and the session continues without that stream.
-- **(b) Use a reduced collection** like `test_no_eyelink` (in `examples/`) that strips out the missing-hardware devices.
-This is the path documented in `single_machine_testing.md`.
+- **(b) Use a reduced collection** that strips out the webcam.
 - **(c) Trim the laptop env's `acquisition.devices` list** in `neurobooth_os_config.yaml` so no unmocked-and-unavailable devices are assigned to begin with.

-A full hardware-less mvp-30 run on a laptop would require extending the lazy-import + mock pattern to those four modules — a follow-up beyond the scope of #732 / #733 / #734 / #735.
+A full hardware-less mvp-30 run on a laptop now works against `all` — all of the cameras, the microphone, and the wearables/iPhone/EyeLink have registered mocks.

 ## What stays real